stackforge/openstack-sdk-php/doc/oo-tutorial.md

 ### The RemoteObject in a Nutshell

-Instances of a `RemoteObject` offer the following features:
+Instances of a HPCloud::Storage::ObjectStorage::RemoteObject offer the following features:

 - Access to an object stored on the remote object storage
 - A proxying mechanism for lazily loading objects